-These programs are designed to ensure that all Club members graduate from high school on time, ready for a post-secondary education and a 21st-century career.
+We offer programs and mentoring to help Club members graduate from high school on time, ready for post-secondary education, and a 21st-century career.
 Boys & Girls Clubs’ unique approach to workforce readiness prepares youth for success in their first jobs and helps them develop a plan to achieve their chosen careers.

 Bank of America Student Leaders Program